LilyBennu/Capstone-CrystalCollector/PrePlanning/backEndToDo.md

       ###  ("/appUserId/crystals/blah)??? noooo easier to hack
       user info in token with authprincipal

-- for the antMatchers for security I have to make one for every method that has a path essentially?
+- for the antMatchers for security I have to make one for every method that has a path essentially? [yes]
-- yep petmitAll and authenticated decided what pages need to authenticated and what are permit all
+- yep petmitAll and authenticated decided what pages need to authenticated and what are permit all [DONE]

  - ### Notes ### -
- - authentication principle to grab user assoicated with token
+ - authentication principle to grab user assoicated with token [DONE]

-    ### example ###
+    ### example ### [DONE]
     - public Result<Crystal> add(@RequestBody Crystal crystal, @AuthenticationPrinciple AppUser user) {
     crystal.setAppUserId(user.getAppUserId);
     Result<Crystal> result = service.add(crystal);